Jiaoyang-Li/EECBS/README.md

 In addition to the techniques described in [1], we also add rapid random restart technique [2] to the code.
 The default restart times is 0.

+Moreover, we also added a SIPP option that uses SIPPS [3] (instead of state-time A*) in the low level of EECBS to plan paths for agents.

 The code requires the external library BOOST (https://www.boost.org/).
 After you installed BOOST and downloaded the source code, go into the directory of the source code and compile it with CMake:
 ```
 cmake .